-The Guardian Angel Residential Program for Youth serves boys between the ages of 6-18 who have experienced significant abuse, neglect or sexual abuse, and are exhibiting emotional, behavioral or mental health issues that require 24-hour services to be provided in a safe, supportive living environment.
+The Guardian Angel Residential Program for Youth serves young boys who have experienced significant abuse, neglect or sexual abuse, and are exhibiting emotional, behavioral or mental health issues that require 24-hour services to be provided in a safe, supportive living environment.

 The goal is to provide comprehensive intensive treatment services which will allow the youth to return to family, a relative family member, a community foster family home or independent living.

 Our residential program strives to provide a safe, therapeutic environment to facilitate enhanced functioning of youth in their families and community, to intervene in the cycle of abuse and neglect, and to promote the long term emotional, spiritual and social well-being of the children and families we serve.

 Guardian Angel Home has a storied history of serving children in need for nearly two centuries.
 It was originally an orphanage home for children and opened its doors in 1848 in Metamora, Illinois.
 In 1914, Guardian Angel Home moved to its present-day campus in Morton, Illinois, due to the need for a larger building.

 In 1970, as orphanages were being phased out, Guardian Angel Home was transformed into a residential treatment center for boys and girls who were abused and neglected, sexually abused, and wards of the state of Illinois.